-In addition to fulfilling requirements for the disciplinary major, students must complete seven Asian studies courses:
+In addition to fulfilling requirements for the disciplinary major, students must complete seven Asian studies courses distributed as follows:

-- 1. At least one multi-regional course from the list below. - 2.
-One semester-long course in an Asian language. - 3.
+1. At least one multi-regional course.

+- One semester-long course in an Asian language. - 3.
 Five electives, including at least one course at the 300 or 400 level.
 No more than three of these courses can be selected from a single department or focus on a single region (East Asia/South Asia/Southeast Asia).